CircuitVerse/Interactive-Book/docs/clock.md

 ---
 layout: default
-title: Clock Signal and Triggering
+title: Clock signal and triggering
 nav_order: 10
 ---

-# Clock Signal and Triggering
+# Clock signal and triggering
 {: .no_toc }

 In this section, let us discuss about the clock signal and types of triggering one by one.